 Step 8.
 Generate referrals

 Maintaining an effective sales pipeline requires discipline and regular updation.
-The pipeline needs to be filled on a regular basis to help you stay on top of your sales process.
-Devote certain time of the day to log the daily updates within the pipeline and train your sales reps to do the same.
+The pipeline needs to be filled on a regular basis to help you stay on top of your sales process and help you achieve your sales goals.
+Devote a certain time of the day to log the daily updates within the pipeline and train your sales reps to do the same.
 The deals need to be moved through the various sales stages as they progress in order for them to be relevant.
-Make the pipeline an integral habit and the rewards generated would speak for themselves.
+Make pipeline management an integral habit and the rewards generated would speak for themselves.